 Negative impact

-Some parties benefit, but some parties also suffer – The low prices of goods imported from rival countries may have a negative impact on certain industries within partner countries.
+Some parties benefit, but some parties also suffer – The low prices of goods imported from rival countries may hurt certain industries within partner countries.

 Complex and time-consuming negotiations